addinall/anvr/README.md

 a few times a year and do small mods myself as requested.
 A HUGE CMS is overkill.

+If I need anything fancier, the hooks are in here to introduce some React code.

 - W3C validation html
 - HTML5 and CSS3